-1 Ali worked as an electrical engineer for the DCRA for twenty-three years and was, for a time, the plaintiff's supervisor.
+Ali worked as an electrical engineer for the DCRA for twenty-three years and was, for a time, the plaintiff's supervisor.
 Ali Aff. ¶¶ 2-3.
 He states that he believes William Davidson resigned in late 2007, and that "it was [his] understanding that [Davidson] resigned because lacked qualifications for the position and he was not licensed in the District of Columbia as a Master or Journeyman Electrician."
 Id. ¶ 19.
 He further states he believes the plaintiff was the most qualified person to apply for the position and that her qualifications exceeded those of the individual ultimately selected.
 Id. ¶ 21.

-Supervisor for over a year, was licensed as a Master Electrician in the District of Columbia and Virginia, had taught a course at a community college, had received a masters degree in business administration and was the only candidate who qualified for the District of Columbia's residency preference.2 Id. at 4, 8-9.
+Supervisor for over a year, was licensed as a Master Electrician in the District of Columbia and Virginia, had taught a course at a community college, had received an associate's degree and was pursuing a bachelor's degree in business administration and was the only candidate who qualified for the District of Columbia's residency preference.2 Id. at 4, 8-9.